 We went through our records from last year, and besides finding out that we still have a serious lack of restraint when it comes to our eggnog budget, we turned up some interesting info from last year's Fabulous 15 list — and by extension, uncovered some price trends for new holiday toys in general.

-Bypass Black Friday, Collect up to 63% in Savings
+Bypass Black Friday, Collect Up to 37% in Savings

-Last year nearly all of the toys we saw deals on hit their price lows during the two weeks leading up to Christmas.
-We saw Air Swimmers drop 50% in price, Lalaloopsy Silly Hair dolls drop 63%, and Let's Rock Elmo fall 57% in price.
-Those are some significant savings that shoppers would only have gotten by skipping the Black Friday deals and waiting 10+ days for December.
+Last year, nearly all of the Fab 15 toys that were discounted during Black Friday saw further price cuts in the first two weeks of December.
+We saw the LEGO Ninjago Epic Dragon Battle set and Lalaloopsy Silly Hair doll each drop 27% in price, while the Furby doll fell 26% in price.
+Those are some significant savings that shoppers could only get by skipping the Black Friday deals and waiting a handful of days for December to start.

 The LeapFrog LeapPad Explorer Ruins Everything

-If you already have a thorough list from your child, consider setting up an email alert for those toys, and to know immediately when any one of them goes on sale.
+Either way, if you already have a thorough list from your child, consider setting up an email alert for those toys, and to know immediately when any one of them goes on sale.
 (Also keep an eye on our daily toy deals as we begin our descent into the holiday season.)
-Because if the Tickle Me Elmos and Zhu Zhu Pets of the toy industry have taught us anything here at dealnews, it's that, occasionally, there is a toy so hot that the deal will sell out faster than a garage band approached by a record label.
+Because if the Tickle Me Elmos and Zhu Zhu Pets of the toy industry have taught us anything here at DealNews, it's that occasionally there is a toy so hot that the deal will sell out faster than a garage band approached by a record label.